omgimanerd/tetris-bot/README.md

 tetrominos in Tetris and generates the appropriate keystrokes to send a falling tetromino into that optimal position.

-## Acknowledgements
-This project uses [pykeylogger](https://github.com/amoffat/pykeylogger) to track keystrokes in the tetris_assist.py program.

 ## Contributing
 Fork this repository and clone it to your own computer.
 Send me a pull request with interesting thoughts, ideas, or suggestions.